 At a glance: The primary advantage of a 30-year fixed-rate mortgage is payment stability and predictability, since the interest rate stays the same.
-The primary disadvantage is that you’ll probably end up with a higher mortgage rate, so you might pay more interest over the long term.
+The main disadvantage is that you’ll probably end up with a higher mortgage rate, so you might pay more interest over the long term.

 Did you know that the 30-year fixed-rate mortgage loan is the most popular loan option among home buyers these days?
 It’s true.
-The standard 30-year mortgage is more commonly used than all of the other lending options out there.
-But why is it so popular?
-What are the benefits?
-And are there any drawbacks?
+It’s used more often than all of the other lending options.

 What Is a 30-Year Fixed-Rate Mortgage?